 Compass (provided)

 Clothing – Cotton clothes are an automatic failure.
 All packed clothing needs to be in waterproof bags such as gallon sized Ziplocs or dry bags.
+Normal Gore-Tex will shred if not protected.
+Your outer layer needs to be strong: neoprene, hunting shell, Carhartt, Military Gore-Tex.

 This list includes the clothes you arrive in: